-For example, borrow £20,000 aged 60 at 5.14% on a £120,000 home, and the amount you owe doubles every 15 years.
-So live until 75 and you owe £40,000, live until 90 and you owe £80,000.
+For example, borrow £20,000 aged 60 at 6% on a £250,000 home, and the amount you owe doubles roughly every 12 years.
+So live until 72 and you owe around £40,000, live until 84 and you owe £80,000.

-1. Don't borrow the full amount you need in one go.
 The sooner you borrow, the more expensive it is, as the interest has longer to compound.
 So borrow as little as you need now, and wait as long as you can to do it again.